commerce-docs/pagebuilder-examples/README.md

 ## Custom Modules

--  **[Quote_Custom](Quote/Custom/README.md)** — This module shows you how to create a content type for a customer testimonial.
+-  **[Custom Quote](Quote/Custom/README.md)** — This module shows you how to create a content type for a customer testimonial.
 This is the completed Quote module featured in the documentation tutorial: [Creating content types](https://devdocs.magento.com/page-builder/docs/content-types/create/introduction.html).
 Created by [Bruce Denham](https://magentocommeng.slack.com/messages/UA3GYB2KW).

--  **[Grid_Custom](Grid/Custom/README.md)** — This module shows you how to create a content type that recreates the layout of the Magento Luma-themed home page using a grid structure with grid items.
+-  **[Custom Homepage Grid](Grid/Custom/README.md)** — This module shows you how to create a content type that recreates the layout of the Magento Luma-themed home page using a grid structure with grid items.
 Created by [Dave Macaulay](https://github.com/davemacaulay).

--  **[FAQ_Custom](FAQ/Custom/README.md)** — This module shows you how to create a content type for an FAQ page that uses an accordion for the questions and answers.
+-  **[Custom FAQ](FAQ/Custom/README.md)** — This module shows you how to create a content type for an FAQ page that uses an accordion for the questions and answers.
 Created by [Igor Melnikov](https://github.com/melnikovi).

 ## Module Installation